Aeternalis-Ingenium/anomalytics/README.md

 # Wall of Fame

-I am deeply grateful to have met, guided, or even just read some inspirational works from people who motivate me to publish this open-source package as a part of my capstone project at CODE university of applied sciences in Berlin (2023):
+I am deeply grateful to have met and guided by wonderful people who inspired me to finish my capstone project for my study at CODE university of applied sciences in Berlin (2023).
+Thank you so much for being you!

 * Sabrina Lindenberg
 * Adam Roe